• Skip to primary navigation

 Instructions

-1. Mix oats, almonds, flax, bran, coconut and salt and roast in over at 350 degrees for 15 minutes, stirring occasionally.
+• Mix oats, almonds, flax, bran, coconut and salt on a baking pan and roast for 15 minutes, stirring occasionally.

-2. Dissolve honey and vanilla in pot under low heat.
+• Place maple syrup and vanilla in pot under low heat, stirring to smooth.

-9. Let cool for at least 1-2 hours to harden.
+• Let cool for at least 1-2 hours in the refrigerator to harden.

 « Lemony Kale Lentil Quinoa Salad